EIA485/NeosGetItemLink/README.md

 # GetItemLink

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that adds buttons to your inventory for cloud url and item link.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that adds buttons to your inventory to copy an items cloud url and/or item link to your clipboard.

+the potato button gives you the record link the cheese button gives you the asset uri

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).